juiicesb/devops/README.md

 17. Setup complete.
 You should now be able navigate back to the `CI / CD` under `Settings` for your GitLab repo and see the newly deployed instance listed as an active runner.

+18. Logs for the gitlab runner can be accessed using `journalctl -u gitlab-runner -f`

 ![GitLab Runner Activated](assets/readme-files/gitlab-cicd-settings-setup-manual-activated.png)